richmahn/en_tn/exo/05/intro.md

 This is a very important statement.
 Moses does not ask Pharaoh for permission to "let go" of the Hebrew people.
 Instead, he is demanding that Pharaoh free the Hebrew people.

 ##### Titles #####
 The leaders are given different titles in this chapter.
-The ULB uses "taskmasters" and "foreman."
+The ULB uses "taskmasters" and "foremen."
 Many cultures will not have these types of titles.
-Generic words like "Egyptian leaders" and "Hebrew leader" may be necessary.
-The translator has freedom to adapt these titles as needed.
+Generic expressions like "Egyptian leaders" and "Hebrew leaders" may be necessary.

 ## Links: ##